MakeSchool-17/ios-app-lesliekimm/ADD.md

 excel or some other software to save information.
 Sometimes this is simply done in Notes app on iOS or equivalent app on other devices.
 Other times, it may be done from memory or just jotted down on paper/notebook.
-This app would load contacts from a booker's cell phone into the app (booker can one time import only selected contacts, does not have to import all contacts) for a contact list.
-Then booker creates shows and adds comedians to the event.
-Emails are sent out to comedians with a link to a very simple web app where comedian hits confirm or cancel.
-This updates the backend and event is updated in booker's app.
+This app would allow the planner to import contacts from their cell phone, create/edit events and select contacts for the event, send out confirmation requests, and have the RSVPs be handled by text messages which updates the app.

 ##Technical
-Flask backend customized server.
-Simple web app for comedians to confirm spots.
+Realm for local storage
+Twilio for texting framework

 ####External Services
 ???

 ####Screens
-See /Wireframe/AllVCs.jpg
+See /Wireframe/JPGs/8_AllVCs.jpg

 ####Views / View Controllers/ Classes

+VIEW CONTROLLERS:
 Tab Bar View Controller: 4 tabs
-1) Upcoming: Displays all upcoming shows in order from earliest scheduled to latest
+1) Upcoming: Displays all upcoming events in order from earliest scheduled to latest
-2) Past: List of all past shows in order from the most recent show to oldest
+2) History: List of all past events in order from the most recent to oldest
-3) Comedians: Contact list of all comedians
+3) Contacts: Contact list of all contacts
 4) Settings: Account info

-UpcomingViewController (initial VC): VC w/ TableView of ComedyShowTableViewCells.
-TableViewCells has 3 labels (name, comedians, location) left aligned and 3 labels right aligned (date, time and All Confirmed label that is displayed once lineup is set).
-Nav bar button to add shows.
-The add button will bring up AddShowVC that allows user to enter a name for the show and edit the date and time.
-Any time a ComedyShowTVC is clicked, EditLineupVC will popup.
-From EditLineupVC, show info and lineup can be edited.
+UpcomingViewController (initial VC): VC w/ TableView of EventTableViewCells.
+TVCs have 3 labels (name, lineup, location) left aligned and 3 labels right aligned (date, time and confirmed label).
+Nav bar button to add events.
+The add button will segues to AddEventVC which allows user to create new events.
+Click on an existing event via it's EventTVC to edit an event which will segue to EventDispalyVC.
+Left swipe delete will not be activated (can only be done while editing event - should not be so easy to delete an event).
+EventTVCs will be red until entire lineup is confirmed and the confirmed label is hidden.
+When all confirmed, the cell will no longer be red and confirmed label will display "All Confirmed".
-Shows will not be able to be deleted with swipe left functionality.
-Show can only be deleted once the specific show is selected from it's EditLineupVC.
-Until shows are all confirmed, the right side of ComedyShowTVC will be red.

-EditLineupVC: VC will display show info up top, lineup in the middle and two buttons.
-Tapping the right arrow on any show info will bring up a EditShowVC where all show info can be edited at once.
-Tapping on any date/time fields will present a dropdown so user can edit date/time from the same screen.
-For the lineup, user seelcts Edit Lineup button and it goes to SelectComediansVC.
-Once lineup is selected, the PerformersTableViewCells will display the comedian's name, autocreated time based on show start time, displays an H for host and C if comedian is confirmed.
-Performance time can be edited by tapping the time.
-If a comedian is not confirmed, PerformersTVC is red.
-PerformersTVC is drag and droppable.
-Send confirmation request will send an email/text (haven't decided yet) asking comedian to confirm via very simple web app or 'Type C to confirm' text message.
-This updates the info on the app.
-Button only sends requests to those who have not been sent requests.
-(THIS IS THE MAIN PART OF THE APP AND NEEDS TO BE FLESHED OUT MORE.
-Still thinking of how to deal with changing times, send out requests, replace comedians, etc.)

-SelectComediansVC: Will look very much like ComediansVC (contact list).
-Search bar at top and Table View with SelectComedianTVC.
-Each TVC has comedian name, greyed out H and greyed out check mark.
-If H is selected, indicates a host.
-When check mark selected, indicated that comedian should be added to lineup.
-Can add/remove as many as needed at once.
-Add all button will update the lineup with all checked off comedians.
-Right alphabet scroll available to jump to a letter.
+AddEventViewController: Has a container view that embeds the EventDispalyVC.
+Save nav bar button will save an event.
+Cancel nav bar button will cancel creating an event.

+EventDisplayViewController: VC to add/edit an event.
+Text field to insert name, Date picker to select date and time, textfield to insert location, Edit Lineup button to segue to EditLineupVC to edit lineup and table view to display lineup of LineupTableViewCells.
+LineupTVC will display contact's name, whether someone is a host (if your event needs a host), and whether or not someone is confirmed.
+If a contact is not yet confirmed, cell is red and "x" in confirmed location.
+Once contact is confirmed, "C" in confirmed location and cell is no longer red.
+Bottom toolbar with trash icon will only appear when EventDisplayVC is accessed through selected a EventTVC from UpcomingVC.

+SelectLineupViewController: VC to edit lineup.
+Will have a search bar at the top to conveniently search through contacts.
+Table view will contain two sections.
+Top section will have LineupTableViewCells of contacts that are already in the lineup.
+Bottom section will be contacts that are not currently selected.
+Select the check mark to move a contact to top section, select Host label to mark as host.
+Click "Send confirmation request" to send text message only to contacts that were most recently added.
+(Need to figure out how to send text to individuals that were already sent requests for those that may need a reminder.)

-PastShowsVC: TableView that shows all PastComedyShowTVCs in order from most recent to oldest.
+HistoryViewController: Table view that shows all past events in order from most recent to oldest.
 Nothing is editable here.
+Just for show

+ContactsViewController: Table view of contacts that display name.
+Add nav bar button will segue to AddContactVC to create a new contact.
+Click on existing contact to edit existing contact.
+Contacts can be deleted via left swipe. import nav bar button will allow user to import contacts from their Contacts app.
+(Should be able to use Twilio to do this.)

+AddContactViewController: Has a container view that embeds the ContactDisplayVC.
+Save nav bar will save a new contact.
+Cancel nav bar button will cancel creating a new contact.

+ContactDisplayViewController: VC to add/edit new contact.
+Text field for name, cell and email address.
+When accessed via touch from ContactsVC, toolbar appears at bottom with trash icon to delete a contact.

+AccountViewController: Contains user information.
+This can be expanded on after MVP is done.

-ComediansVC: Contacts list of ComedianTVCs that lists just the name.
+Contacts list of ComedianTVCs that lists just the name.
 Alphabet scroll on right to jump to a letter.
 Add nav button will allow user to add a comedian on the AddComedianVC.
 Selecting existing comedian will take you to EditComedianVC.
 A one time import of contacts list will be available at the beginning to import from cell phone contacts.
 Could add import nav button in case bulk import needs to happen after initial import.

-AddComedianVC: Enter name, cell and email to add a comedian.

-EditComedianVC: Name, cell and email are in each text field and editable by selecting a text field.

-SettingsVC: This VC needs to be fleshed out a bit more as well.
-Might just hold info about user/booker.
-Name, cell and email.

-Class Show: Show object has name, comedians, location, Date and Time properties.
+CLASSES:
+Event class: Contains string for name, lineup, location, and confirmed.
+NSDate
+             object for date and time.

-Class Comedian: Comedian object has name, email and phone number properties.
+Contact class: Contains string for name, email and cell.

+Performer class: Contains string for name and bool for host and confirmed.

 ####Data Models
-Shows: Name (String), Date/Time (String)
-Comedian: Name(String), Email (String), Phone number (String)
+NA

 ##MVP Milestones
-Milestone 1: Complete wireframe
-Milestone 2: Create UI in XCode
-Milestone 3: Implement EditLineupVC - this includes UpcomingVC, AddShowVC,
+Milestone 1: Complete wireframe - DONE (continual updates in progress) Milestone 2: Create UI in XCode - DONE (continual updates in progress) Milestone 3: Implement EditLineupVC - this includes UpcomingVC, AddEventVC and
-             EditShowVC, SelectComediansVC as well.
+             EditLineupVC - need to work on EditLineupVC, implement Selecting lineup
-Milestone 4: Implement Realm to store locally (not necessarily an app that
+Milestone 4: Implement Realm to store locally - DONE Milestone 5: Implement import for ContactsVC
-             needs to store data on server yet.)
-Milestone 5: Implement other VCs
+Milestone 6: Implement other VCs

-MVP: Show organizer with data stored locally.
+Post MVP Milestones
+Milestone 7: Work on UI/UX